 We removed the incorrect statement that 1 in 5 adults in the U.S. were immunocompromised.

 - 1 – Gazit et al. (2021) Comparing SARS-CoV-2 natural immunity to vaccine-induced immunity: reinfections versus breakthrough infections. medRxiv.
-[Note: This is a preprint that has not yet been peer-reviewed at the time of this review’s publication.]
+[Note: At the time that this article was published, this study was a preprint that had not yet been peer-reviewed.
+The study has since been published in the peer-reviewed journal Clinical Infectious Diseases.]

 - 2 – Hansen et al. (2021) Assessment of protection against reinfection with SARS-CoV-2 among 4 million PCR-tested individuals in Denmark in 2020: a population-level observational study.
 The Lancet.